Laser Drilling of Metal

 As we have already discussed the huge amount of control that drilling with lasers allows for and the wide range of metals that it can successfully work with, it is hardly surprising that it has use for a number of different applications when it comes to metal.
 We have explored some of these applications in more detail below.

-One of the most common uses for the drilling of metal with lasers is within the automotive and aerospace industries to create thru-holes for cooling, fuel flow, and lubrication purposes.
+One of the most common uses for laser drilling metal is within with lasers is within the automotive and aerospace industries to create thru-holes for cooling, fuel flow, and lubrication purposes.
 Naturally, these two industries use thousands of different parts and pieces, and it is incredibly important that the end product is safe and road/airworthy.

 Laser drilling is the perfect solution for this and is capable of drilling roughly between 0.3 and 3 holes per second at incredible accuracy, so can create thousands of precise holes in a short time frame.
 And typically, the thru-holes used on things like airplane turbine engines number in the thousands, so laser drilling is the most adequate process for this.